mikaelbr/writings/js-syntax-series/function-arguments.md

 # Function Parameters in Detail

-This is the third part of stand alone blog series on JavaScript syntax in detail.
+This is the third part of stand-alone blog series on JavaScript syntax in detail.
 This time we'll look at function arguments and parameters.
 You might think it's a shallow topic, but it has some surprising depth to it.
-In this post we'll cover everything from function overloading to default arguments and parameter destructuring.
+In this post, we'll cover everything from function overloading to default arguments and parameter destructuring.
 Everything you need to know about function arguments and then some.